HankChoose/Project5/README.md

-# LiveMeeting: Collaborative Whiteboard & Chat Application
+# LiveMeeting: Collaborative Whiteboard, Chat, and Screen & Video Sharing Application

-LiveMeeting is a Django-based web application that allows users to collaborate on whiteboards in real-time, chat, share screens, and conduct video meetings.
+LiveMeeting is a Django-based web application that allows users to collaborate on whiteboards in real-time, chat, share screens or video during meetings.
 It is fully responsive and supports mobile devices.

 ## Core Features

 - User registration and login
 - Create and join collaborative whiteboard rooms
+- Multi-user permissions and roles:
+    - Room owners can grant or revoke access to participants
+    - Participants’ abilities (draw, edit, view, share screen, or share video) are controlled via the toolbar
 - Draw, move, and connect nodes on a whiteboard
-- Real-time chat (group and private messages)
+- Real-time group chat
-- Video conferencing and screen sharing
 - Whiteboard and chat history persistence
+- Screen sharing
+- Video sharing
 - Mobile-responsive design

 ## Technologies